dai-dao/ipfs-ethereum-demo/README.md

 ## Issues

+1. Since this is just a demo app, reviewers are encouraged to open the log console on the web page to really see what's . going on under the hood.

-1. Even after updating the balance in the contract, a call to `` getBalance `` still returns the same result.
+2. After updating the balance in the contract through ``award()``, a call to ``getBalance`` still returns the same result.
-This weird issue doesn't happen in the test, which makes it even weirder.
+The test passes however which makes this confusing to debug.

-2. This project showcases just the basic functionality that I was able to learn from Truffle and IPFS.
+3. This project showcases just the basic functionality that I was able to learn from Truffle and IPFS.
 Currently
 taking an online course on Ethereum development and will be able to improve upon it.